This has been a strange year so far. But let’s ignore the elephant in the room (ahem, pandemic) and take a look at content instead.

 - Possible future trend: increase in analogue content consumption (e.g. radio)

-- Trust in businesses, media, NGOs and the government all increased during the first months of this year
+- Trust in businesses, media, NGOs and the government all increased during the first months of this year.

 Now, let’s find out more about how this impacts content creation.

-The end of demographics
+The end of traditional demographics

 In the past, people in a certain age or income bracket were all put together to represent a specific type of consumer.
 But today, that method is far too general.

-Instead, audience personas go a little deeper.
-The reason for this is the use of data, which leads to the next point that the average person leaves nine pieces of content about themselves online each day.
-Like breadcrumbs of data about what they do and don’t like.
+The reason for this is the use of data, and the fact that the average person leaves nine pieces of content about themselves online each day.

 According to Perri Robinson, Enterprise Marketing Manager for Europe, Middle East, India and Africa at Meltwater, an audience persona is no longer just a “nice to have” tool for content creation.
 It’s essential to help with predicting behaviour, enhancing customer experiences and increasing efficiency.